 The Ph.D. degree in Agricultural, Food, and Resource Economics equips students with a strong foundation in microeconomic theory, econometric methods, and analytical tools for applied microeconomics.
-A major field provides specialized training in the areas of development economics, environmental and natural resource economics, or food and agricultural economics.
+A major field provides specialized training in one of three major areas of emphasis.
 Graduates proceed to careers in academia, research institutes, government, and business.

-- Ph.D. students establish competency in the fields of microeconomic theory and econometric methods (courses in the Department of Economics), applied microeconomics, and a major field in Agricultural, Food, and Resource Economics.
+- Ph.D. students establish competency in the fields of microeconomic theory and econometric methods (courses taught in the Department of Economics), applied microeconomics, and a major field in Agricultural, Food, and Resource Economics.

 - Major fields are offered in Development Economics, Environmental and Resource Economics, and Food and Agricultural Economics.
 Students with an interest in regional economics and/or state and local government policy select a major field based on their area of specific interest.
 Each student works with his or her guidance committee to develop a course program that supports the student’s long-term career goals and meets degree requirements.

 - After passing the qualifying and comprehensive exams, students proceed to defend a dissertation research proposal, complete the dissertation, and defend it at a final oral examination.

 Typical degree completion time for the Ph.D. degree is five years (three after the M.S. degree).